 If the offset project was listed by an Offset Project Registry, the request for issuance of ARB offset credits may not be provided to ARB until the Offset Project Registry has issued registry offset credits for the applicable Offset Project Data Report(s).

-ARB will determine whether the GHG emission reductions and GHG removal enhancements meet the requirements of this article and the applicable Compliance Offset Protocol, the information submitted in sections 95981(b) and (c) is complete, and the Positive Offset or Qualified Positive Offset Verification Statement meets the requirements of sections 95977, 95977.1, and 95977.2 within 45 calendar days of receiving complete and accurate information.
+CARB will determine whether the GHG emission reductions and GHG removal enhancements meet the requirements of this article and the applicable Compliance Offset Protocol, the information submitted in sections 95981(b) and (c) is complete, and the Positive or Qualified Positive Offset Verification Statement meets the requirements of sections 95977, 95977.1, and 95977.2 .

 Before ARB issues an ARB offset credit pursuant to section 95981.1 for GHG reductions and GHG removal enhancements achieved by an offset project in a Reporting Period, the Primary Account Representative or Alternate Account Representative on the Offset Project Operator's tracking system account must attest, in writing, to ARB as follows: